Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 As you push deeper into the forest, you find numerous tracks of all sorts of creatures.
 However, something feels off.
 Tracks lead into dead ends, or loop back onto themselves in a confusing maze of steps, and yet, not a single animal in sight.
 Despite the abundance of evidence of animal activity, the forest feels unnervingly devoid of life.

-Walking through the undergrowth with Hank, you notice his usual light-hearted demeanor is tainted by frustration and restlessness.
-"Should have been resting on a day like this," he grumbles, shooting a resentful glance towards the forest's depths.
-"But *no*, it had to be one of *those* days", says spitting on the ground.
+Trekking through the undergrowth with Hank, you notice his usual light-hearted demeanor is tainted by frustration and restlessness.
+"Should have been feet-up, enjoying the day," he grumbles, shooting a resentful glance towards the forest's depths.
+"But *no*, it had to be one of *those* days", punctuating his sentiment with a contemptuous spit to the ground.

 Suddenly, after several hours of search, a low growl can be heard echoing from a distance, followed by the sound of grunting and the metallic scraping of a cage.
-As you cautiously investigate, you come upon a sight that chills your bones - a group of explorers, their cloaks adorned with the sigil of the Abyssal Serpent, standing before an enormous cage.
+As you cautiously investigate, you come upon a sight that chills your bones - a group of explorers, their cloaks adorned with the sigil of the [[Abyssal Serpent]], standing before an enormous cage.
 Inside, a bear paces restlessly, its anxious eyes reflecting the surrounding firelight.
 One of the cultists begins a quick chant, and with a waive of the hand the bear suddenly drops.
 The other cultist quickly finish up preparing some sort of ritual around the cage

 #Master-Notes
 This is the critical moment where the players can interfere with the ritual and attack the explorers or plan to follow them back to the cultist's camp.

-If they choose to intervene, a battle will ensue, offering the players their first real taste of the sinister plot they are about to uncover: as the players attack, one of the cultists (presumably their leader) will offer up his life in order to complete the ritual and the bear will suddenly start to morph into a monstrosity and attack the players.
+Should the players choose to intervene, a battle will ensue, offering them the first real taste of the sinister plot they are about to uncover: as the players attack, one of the cultists will offer up his life in order to complete the ritual and the bear will suddenly start to morph into a monstrosity and attack the players.

 > Cultist : Slithering vermin, I'll show you true despair.
-Complete the ritual.
+Complete the ritual my brethren.

 If they chose to ignore, the cultist will lead the party to a deep part of the forest where some hostages are kept, and the ritual will ensue.